Gaecheonjeol, also known as National Foundation Day, is an official holiday in Korea.

 Gaecheonjeol is celebrated on October 3rd (solar calendar) every year.

-It used to be October 3rd of lunar calendar, but it has been changed to the solar calendar in 1949 according to the Act on National Holidays (Act No. 53, Oct.
-1, 1949).
+It was originally observed on October 3rd of the lunar calendar.
+But in 1949, it was officially changed to the solar calendar under the Act on National Holidays (Act No. 53, Oct.
+1, 1949) to maintain consistency in national celebrations.

-And yet, Daejonggyo (Daejongism and Dangunism worshiping Dangun) holds a ceremony at the Chamseongdan Altar of Manisan Mountain on Ganghwa Island in the lunar calendar.
+And yet, Daejonggyo (Daejongism and Dangunism, which worship Dangun) continues to hold a traditional ceremony at the Chamseongdan Altar of Manisan Mountain on Ganghwa Island according to the lunar calendar.

 What Is the Myth Behind Gaecheonjeol?